Bitdefender BOX Security Hub

 Bitdefender remotely ran a diagnostic test on my BOX (with my permission) and confirmed it can only detect the Nest during the very brief daily alarm tests.
 It seems Nest is able to “hide” its network footprint most of the time, even from the BOX.
-The alarms are still protected by the built-in Nest security (though I have no idea how good it is) and also checked for vulnerabilities by the BOX, albeit only once per day instead of the expected 24/7 which is clearly less than ideal.
+The alarms are still protected by the built-in Nest security (though I have no idea how good it is) and also checked for vulnerabilities by the BOX, albeit only once per day instead of 24/7 monitoring which is clearly less than ideal.
 Bitdefender has informed me that they will order a Nest Protect to test in-house so I will update this section if and/or when necessary.

 Internet of Things (IoT)

 So what exactly is an Internet of Things or “IoT” device?
 It’s a parent term referring to any type of non-computer home appliance that communicates wirelessly to the Internet or other devices via a network.
 They are also commonly referred to as “smart” devices.
 A few examples include: